-When a person has partial-onset seizures, we understand that the cost of antiseizure medication is the last thing they want to worry about.
+When a person has focal seizures, we understand that the cost of antiseizure medication is the last thing they want to worry about.
 The APTIOM Savings Programs provide options for your patients.*

 Not an actual card.